luisnaranjo/devops/terraform/hcta-notes.md

 ```

 In this snippet, `variable` is a Terraform reserved word used to specify a variable.
-`my-var` is the name of the variable itself.
+`my-variable` is the name of the variable itself.
 Everything inside the curly braces (`{}`) are the variable config arguments such as type of variable and default value.
 This information is optional.